YonatanReuvenIsraeli/Windows-Installation-Tool/README.md

 ## Notes
 - 3 unused drive letters are needed for standard Windows installation.
-- This batch file may clear your AutoMount points.
+- This batch file may clear your auto-mount points.
 - On some versions of Windows 10 22H2, do to a `"%windir%\System32\ReAgentc.exe"` bug, the recovery partition files creation will fail.